tjr214/cool-deploy/README.md

 ./cool-deploy.sh
 ```

-3. There are currently 3 ways to deploy your Wasp App via Coolify:
+3. There are currently 3 ways to deploy your Wasp App to Coolify:

 - Git Repo Private Key Deployment **(Recommended)**
 - Private GitHub App _(NOT CURRENTLY WORKING!!!)_